Skip to main content

 Blog / Last Updated:

-Last Wednesday, governors from across the country, Congressional leaders, and special interest groups met in Washington, DC, to unveil new efforts to repeal and replace the Affordable Care Act (ACA).
-As these groups met behind closed doors to strategize the best route to dismantle the Affordable Care Act, they were met with protestors representing groups across the political spectrum, urging bipartisan action on health care reform, and speaking out against the repeal of the Affordable Care Act.
+Last Wednesday, governors from across the country, congressional leaders, and special interest groups met in Washington, DC, to unveil new efforts to repeal and replace the Affordable Care Act (ACA).
+As these groups met behind closed doors to strategize the best route to dismantle the ACA, they were met with protestors representing groups across the political spectrum, urging bipartisan action on health care reform and speaking out against repealing the ACA.
 While the ACA is by no measure perfect, repealing the law would jeopardize the health of thousands of Americans who rely on it to access vital medical care.

 Efforts to repeal the Affordable Care Act target the most vulnerable Americans, including those with chronic illnesses, people living in poverty, single mothers, and children.
 The proposed plan is similar to the Graham-Cassidy Bill that failed to pass last Summer.
 Last year, the League vehemently voiced opposition to the Graham-Cassidy proposal, and helped mobilize League volunteers and supporters against the proposal, and the repeal and replace effort.